 Last Updated on

-Since Apple is about to unveil the all-new iPhone 14, the company’s phone lineup is bound to shift.
+When Apple unveiled the all-new iPhone 14, the company’s phone lineup was bound to shift.
 Apple will most certainly discontinue support for older models, and the iPhone 11 may be one of the models that will no longer be supported or receive updates in the future.

-Despite the fact that the iPhone 11 is three years old, it may still be suitable for those on a tight budget because Apple has cut the price to $499.
+Despite the fact that the iPhone 11 is four years old, it may still be suitable for those on a tight budget because you can find the phone for under $499.

 However, pricing is not the only factor to consider when purchasing a new phone.
 You should also consider the device’s features and future-proofing.